-Two main volcanic sequences are present on the Troilus Project.
-Occurring mainly in the northwestern region of the belt is a sequence consisting of basaltic to andesitic amphibolitized lavas, locally pillowed, likely of tholeiitic to ferro-tholeiitic affinities.
-These rocks typically display very little to no sulfide content, and little biotite and silica alteration.
+Two main volcanic sequences are present on the Troilus Project, occurring mainly in the northwestern region of the belt, consisting of basaltic to andesitic amphibolitized lavas, locally pillowed, likely of tholeitic to ferro-tholeitic affinities, and the second volcanic series consists of volcaniclastic intermediate to felsic tuffs and lavas.
+Overall, the entire sequence exhibits strong pervasive silicification and biotite and/or sericite alteration and comprises the hosting lithological unit for main mineralization occurrences northeast of the Troilus Project.